marstangg/tributepage/readme.md

 ##### Tour Section
 Fixed Navigation Bar at the top of the page containing page navigation.
 All sections easily accessed at all times.

-Information on bands touring schedule for the month of june in year 2019.
+Information on bands touring schedule for the month of july in year 2019 with option to purchase tickets.
+Link is a pesudo link.

 Email subscription form with hover over animated  social media buttons to bands official social media pages.